tiffanykawailee/props/README.md

 - Ability to specify the order in which sources are queried for values

+# Performance

+While `props` is quite fast, it was not built for low-latency applications.
+You can read more about this topic on the [benchmark results page](java/benchmark/README.md).

 # Contributing to the project

 Please see the [contributor guide](./CONTRIBUTING.md).